HAProxy Enterprise Documentation 1.8r2

 This HTML page must contain an HTML form to allow the user to enter his login and password and to select the domain to log on.

-A minimal form could be:
+A minimal form could be the following:

 Add SSO ability to an application